 While it’s a highly efficient multi-tasker, here’s primarily what lavender essential oil is good for…

 LAVENDER OIL USES FOR SLEEP, STRESS AND ANXIETY

 The most well-known benefit of lavender essential oil is its calming and soothing effect on the central nervous system, so is widely used to help improve the quality of sleep and relieve emotional stress, anxiety, depression and insomnia.

 LAVENDER OIL USES FOR SKIN, HAIR AND BODY HEALTH

 Free radicals like toxins, pollution and chemicals, are perhaps one of the most widespread and dangerous health risks in our modern society.
 While your body produces antioxidants to neutralize this threat, the free radical burden can become too high for it to cope, and so it often becomes necessary to use supplements to help the process along.

 As a natural antioxidant, lavender essential oil helps to prevent or reverse disease-causing oxidative stress by detoxifying the body.
-It also slows aging by revitalising and nourishing the skin and promotes hair and scalp health.
+It also slows aging by revitalizing and nourishing the skin and promotes hair and scalp health.

-With its recognized antibacterial, antiviral and antimicrobial abilities, lavender essential oil can effectively kill acne-causing bacteria, help treat and heal cuts, burns, wounds and cold sores and also reduce and prevent dandruff.
+With its recognized antibacterial, antiviral and antimicrobial abilities, lavender essential oil can effectively kill acne-causing bacteria, help treat and heal cuts, burns, wounds and cold sores, and also reduce and prevent dandruff.